 See my other UK posts

-Have you visited some of these Harry Potter Edinburgh sites?
-Let me know which your favorite Edinburgh Harry Potter locations were in the comments below!
+Have you visited some of these Edinburgh Harry Potter locations?
+Let me know your favorites in the comments below!